wmde/wikibase-release-pipeline/development/docs/wbs-dev.md

 ./wbs-dev <command>
 ```

 Git and Docker with the Compose and Buildx plugins are required.
-Node.js, pnpm, Python, and the linters do not need to be installed on the host: `wbs-dev` runs them in the `wbs-build-tools` container.
+Node.js, pnpm, Python, and the linters do not need to be installed on the host: `wbs-dev` runs them in the `wbs-dev` container.

 Run `development/wbs-dev --help` or `development/wbs-dev <command> --help` for the current command-line reference.